Choosing The Best Espresso Machine For Home

 13. Rocket Evoluzione V2 Giotto

 The Rocket Evoluzione V2 is a very serious piece of kit.
-It features a single boiler with heat exchanger and a rotary pump, ensuring the machine is quiet during daily operation.
+It features a single-boiler with a heat exchanger and a rotary pump, ensuring the machine is quiet during daily operation.
 The main boiler is also well insulated, handy if you tend to keep your machine on during the day for a quick cup whenever you want it.

 The machine comes with a highly polished stainless steel finish befitting a device within the price range with quite a decent build quality to boot!

-We loved the quality of coffee the Evoluzione made, a creamy head and full flavour with no burnt taste.
+We loved the quality of coffee the Evoluzione made, a creamy head, and full flavor with no burnt taste.
 The only prohibitive thing about the V2 is the cost, firmly entering this machine into the $1000 and upwards price bracket.

-Depending on your view point though the Rocket Evoluzione V2 Giotto is actually quite the bargain!
+Depending on your viewpoint through the Rocket Evoluzione V2 Giotto is actually quite the bargain!

 5 Things to Look Out For When Purchasing the Best Espresso Machine For Home

-Make sure you’re kitchen has the required space to place an espresso machine on the counter-top and also ensure you’ll be left with a kitchen that works for you afterwards.
+Make sure you’re kitchen has the required space to place an espresso machine on the counter-top and also ensure you’ll be left with a kitchen that works for you afterward.